Charlotte FC: Inaugural season

-Ramírez was fired on May 31 after 14 matches; at the time, Charlotte was tied for eighth in the Eastern Conference, one place short of playoff qualification.
+Ramírez was fired on May 31 after 14 league matches due to conflicts with the front office according to media reports; at the time, Charlotte was tied for eighth in the Eastern Conference, one place below a playoff berth.
+The club had also been eliminated from the 2022 U.S. Open Cup in the round of 16 a few days earlier.
 Assistant coach Christian Lattanzio was named interim head coach and led the club to defeat the New York Red Bulls in his first match.
 Charlotte FC earned their first away win, a 2–1 victory over Houston Dynamo FC, on July 3 after seven losses and two draws.

-The club remained in contention for a playoff spot until the penultimate matchday of the season, but were eliminated by a 2–2 draw with the Columbus Crew.
-Charlotte FC finished their inaugural season with a 13 wins, 18 losses, and 3 draws and were ninth place in the Eastern Conference.
-Lattanzio was signed as permanent head coach through 2024, having amassed an 8–10–2 record.
+Charlotte FC played their first international friendly on July 20, 2022, against England's Chelsea; the match was tied 1–1 after regulation time and decided by a penalty shootout, which Charlotte FC won 5–3.
+The team's first hat-trick was earned by Daniel Ríos, who scored four goals against the Philadelphia Union on October 1.
+The club remained in contention for a playoff spot until the penultimate matchday of the season, but were eliminated after a 2–2 draw with the Columbus Crew.
+Charlotte FC finished their inaugural season at ninth place in the Eastern Conference with 13 wins, 18 losses, and 3 draws; the team drew an average attendance of 35,260 per match, the second-highest figure in MLS behind Atlanta United FC.
+During the offseason, Lattanzio was signed as permanent head coach through 2024, having amassed an 8–10–2 record; he added retired captain Christian Fuchs to his staff as an assistant coach.